calebmcmains/dockertest3/README.md

 8. run "npm run dev"
 9. go to localhost:3000 and localhost:8081
-10. fill-in the dockertest form after you click save the data should show up below the form
+10. fill-in the dockertest form after you click save the data should show up below the form BONUS localhost:8081 is the mongo-db gui for development, you can go in there and see the data in the mongo database